 After a LOT of health issues, my son Dirk was (finally) diagnosed with Celiac Disease, which is an intolerance of gluten, which is in barley, oats, wheat, etc. This is not a food allergy, but an autoimmune disorder (like diabetes), so it is not something you grow out of.
 As you can guess, there is a LOT I could write about our trials and tribulations with this (spending 4 days at Children's Hospital for "failure to thrive" is no fun), but fortunately most of that is behind us now.
 There is currently no cure for Celiac Disease, and you "treat" it by watching your diet very closely and avoiding ANY contact with gluten, which unfortunately is in a surprising number of foods/drinks.

 If you are interested in more information, check out this excellent article by Dr. Fasano at the University of Maryland from the August/2009 Scientific American.
-And if you want to make a financial contribution, one leading edge place is the UofM Center for Celiac Research.
-There are also many local Celiac support groups - here's some pictures from a 2008 Summer Picnic with the Boulder County Celiacs - sure is nice to just tell the kids - "you can eat anything!"
+There are also many local Celiac support groups - here's some pictures from the 2008 Summer Picnic with the Boulder County Celiacs - sure is nice to just tell the kids - "you can eat anything!"

 We had a second son Kyle, and when we started feeding him food, he lost some of his appetite and got crankier, so we had a blood test done, which didn't come back conclusive (medical science is sooo grey) but rather than have a biopsy (this is considered the "gold standard" test and was done on Dirk), we decided this was enough evidence that he probably has Celiac Disease also.
 And it's not much work to stay on a gluten/wheat-free diet for a second child - the only bummer is we don't keep any of this in the house, so Dad doesn't get buns with his hambugers and things like hot cheese sandwiches (or wheat things) never tasted so good when you haven't had 'em for 6 months! ;-)